mobile-dev-codepath/Expense_Tracker_Android/README.md

 ## Overview
 ### Description
-This app is allows user to keep track of their own personal finances.
+This app will allow users to keep track of their own personal finances.
 This is done by taking pictures of receipts.
 Using text recognition, the app would analyze and extract transaction information from the receipt image.
 With this data, the user would be given various budgeting and financial information (i.e. charts, graphs, and statistics) to help visualize their spending habits.

 ### App Evaluation
 [Evaluation of your app across the following attributes]